Delaware Labor Laws Guide

 Delaware leave requirements

-Meaning, each company/occupation will have their own rules, so we would advise employees to inform themselves during the application process.
+In other words, each company or occupation will have its own rules, so we advise employees to inform themselves during the application process.

-In regards to sick leave in Delaware, state law says that employers aren't obligated to provide paid leave.
+Sick leave — As of 2025, in regards to sick leave in Delaware, state law says that employers aren’t obligated to provide paid leave.
+However, as of January 1, 2026, most businesses with 10 or more employees will be required to offer sick leave under a statewide law.

-Should an employer choose to offer such benefits, they should be in line with the established policies of the company.
+Currently, if an employer chooses to offer such benefits, they should align with the company’s established policies.

-At the same time, they are not allowed to penalize or otherwise punish the employee for that time off.
+At the same time, they’re not allowed to penalize or otherwise punish the employee for that time off.

 Additionally, any fee the employee receives from the state for their jury duty summons cannot be counted as wages.